axieinfinity/ronin-documentation/docs/community/contribute/contribution-guide.md

 ---
 description: Guide for contributing to this documentation.
+toc_min_heading_level: 2
+toc_max_heading_level: 3
 ---

 # Contribution guide
 Welcome to the Ronin documentation contribution guide, and thank you for your interest.
-Any contribution you make is reflected on [docs.roninchain.com](https://docs.roninchain.com).

-You can contribute to Ronin documentation in a few ways:
-* Open an issue in the repository if you noticed something that needs updating.
-* Discuss the documentation and other things Ronin on our Discord server.
-* Make changes to existing content and write new content through pull requests.
+The documentation lives in the [ronin-document](https://github.com/axieinfinity/ronin-document) GitHub repository and is published on [docs.roninchain.com](https://docs.roninchain.com).

 ## Before contributing
-Before you contribute, take a few minutes to review this contribution guidelines.
-The guide is intended to make the contribution process easy and effective for everyone involved in addressing your issue, assessing changes, and finalizing your pull request.
+Before you contribute, take a few minutes to review this contribution guide.
+The document is intended to make the contribution process easy and effective for everyone involved in looking at your issue, assessing changes, and reviewing and merging your pull request.

 Consider the following before contributing:
 * If you want to report an issue, click **Issues** and describe the problem in detail.